 2. BASIC MEASUREMENT UNITS

-The basic, SI derived unit for illuminance and luminous emmitance measurements is Lux (lx).
+The basic, SI-derived unit for illuminance and luminous emittance measurements is Lux (lx).
 The Lux is used as a measure of the intensity of light, as it is perceived by the human eye.
-Furthermore the Lux measures the luminous flux per unit area.
+Furthermore, the Lux measures the luminous flux per unit area.

 1 lx = 1 lm/m2 ; where: lx – Lux, lm – Lumen, m2 – square meter

-Lumen – is SI derived unit of luminous flux.
-Lumen measures a total quantity of light emitted by a source.
+Lumen – is an SI-derived unit of luminous flux.
+Lumen measures the total quantity of light emitted by a source.
 The Lumen is defined in relation to the candela as

 1 lm = 1 cd * sr ; where: lm – Lumen, cd – Candela, sr – Steradian